Social Distortion: Musical style, influences, and legacy

-Social Distortion has been described as punk rock, cowpunk, rock and roll and roots rock, while their early work has been characterized as hardcore punk.
+Social Distortion has been described as punk rock, cowpunk, rock and roll, roots rock, alternative rock and melodic hardcore, while their early work has been characterized as hardcore punk.
 They are thought to be one of the pioneering bands of the original Southern California punk rock movement out of Orange County in the late 1970s, and their style closely associated with the Adolescents, Agent Orange, the Germs, and other bands from that place and time.
-In the mid-'80s there was a notable change in their style of music – taking more from country music and rock 'n' roll.
+In the mid-'80s there was a notable change in their style of music—taking more from country music and rock 'n' roll.
 Mike Ness admits in the DVD commentary from Another State of Mind that he may have even tried too hard on the Prison Bound album.
-They did eventually find their niche, and the majority of their albums from the mid-80s on to the early '90s featured a melodic punk sound that is distinctly – and distinctively – their own.
+They did eventually find their niche, and the majority of their albums from the mid-80s on to the early '90s featured a melodic punk sound that is distinctly—and distinctively—their own.

-Social Distortion's music is influenced by bands and artists such as Johnny Cash, Hank Williams, Bob Dylan, Eddie Cochran, the Rolling Stones, the Sex Pistols, the Clash, New York Dolls, Dead Boys, and the Ramones.
+Social Distortion's music is influenced by bands and artists such as Johnny Cash, Hank Williams, Bob Dylan, Eddie Cochran, the Rolling Stones, Sex Pistols, the Clash, New York Dolls, Dead Boys, and the Ramones.
 Social Distortion have influenced bands such as Pennywise, Face to Face, Avenged Sevenfold, Rise Against, Black Veil Brides, Pearl Jam, Rancid, the Offspring, Volbeat and Thrice.
 The band began playing with fellow Orange County, California, bands such as the Adolescents, China White, Shattered Faith and T.S.O.L.
 The music was fast, angry and energetic.

 All of Social Distortion's songs are written and sung by Mike Ness.
 There is a common theme in most of his lyrics about "impulsiveness, its consequences and the hard struggle to overcome".